nachocab/nachocab.github.io/_posts/2013-09-10-tearing-down-powerful-sentences.md

 Now read a variation I won't publicly confess to having written:

 > Even though these paintings are almost five centuries old, they are still striking.
 The sea is usually stormy and full of tall green waves.
-In the background there is usually a calm meadow and a village.
+It seems very different from the calm meadow and the village that are usually in the background.

 The first sentence resonates with my monkey brain; the second one is entirely unremarkable.
 When I first read Simon's sentence I didn't know why I liked it so much, so I decided to geek it out until I understood what made it so appealing.
 I'm still not sure I uncovered all its secrets, but here's what I have so far: